Jozdien/AI-For-Dummies/Part II/README.md

 ## Where to Go From Here

 If you want to learn more about these ideas - and more sophisticated programming - I suggest [Kaggle's courses](https://www.kaggle.com/learn/overview) - what you've seen so far would cover the Intro to Machine Learning and the first half of the Deep Learning courses.
+If that seems like too much work, then I suggest [3Blue1Brown's *very* well-made YouTube series on Deep Learning](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).